Sand cat: Characteristics

-Teeth

 It has a bite force at the canine tip of 155.4 Newton and a bite force quotient at the canine tip of 136.7.

 Distribution and habitat

 The sand cat inhabits both sandy and stony deserts.
 It is widely but not contiguously distributed in the deserts of North Africa and Southwest and Central Asia.

 It prefers flat or undulating terrain with sparse vegetation of grasses or small bushes; it avoids bare and shifting sand dunes, where little prey is available.

-In the Moroccan Sahara, sand cats were sighted and photographed in the Dakhla-Oued Ed-Dahab region several times between 2005 and 2016.
+In the Western Sahara, sand cats were sighted and photographed in the Dakhla-Oued Ed-Dahab region several times between 2005 and 2016.

 Sand cat kittens that had been hiding beneath a tuft of Panicum turgidum grass were sighted and photographed in the area in April 2017.

 In Algeria, one individual was recorded near a salt cedar mound in the Ahaggar Mountains in 2008.

 No confirmed records are known in Mauritania, Tunisia and Libya.
 In Mali's Lake Faguibine area, one individual was shortly sighted by night in 2011.

 In the Ténéré Desert, sand cats were observed in the 1980s and between 2008 and 2015.

 Sightings in Egypt's rocky Western and Eastern Deserts date to the mid 1980s.
 In the Sinai peninsula, sand cats were sighted in the mid 1990s.

 On the Arabian Peninsula, a sand cat skin was discovered by Wilfred Thesiger in 1948 in an oasis of the Rub' al Khali desert.

 In Saudi Arabia's Mahazat as-Sayd Protected Area, sand cats were captured and encountered trapped in wire mesh fence surrounding the adjacent Saja Umm Ar-Rimth Natural Reserve in the country's Najd region.
 In the Tabuk Region, two sand cats were killed by hunters in 2013 and 2016; and one individual was captured by a local farmer in 2014 and kept in a cage.

 Sand cats were also observed in 2014–2015 in three localities in the Turaif area in northern Saudi Arabia.

 In 'Uruq Bani Ma'arid on the western edge of the Rub' al Khali, sand cats use gravel valley and sand dune habitats in the cool season from October to April; in the hot season from May to September, they mainly use sand dune habitat.

-In the Al-Ain Region, Abu Dhabi, a sand cat was sighted in a gravel plain between dunes in 2003.
+In Al Ain Region of the Emirate of Abu Dhabi, a sand cat was sighted in a gravel plain between dunes in 2003.